What Documents Do I Need to Sell My House? Documents Required | Sundae

 8. Final purchase and sale agreement

 One of the most important documents you need to sell a house on the conventional real estate market is the final purchase and sale agreement.
-This document is created by your real estate agent or attorney along with the buyer’s agent or attorney.
+This document includes details about closing costs, which are crucial for understanding the financial responsibilities of both buyers and sellers.
+This document is created by your real estate agent or attorney along with both the buyer’s agent or attorney.

 The final purchase and sale agreement is a comprehensive document that covers all of the important aspects of the transaction, including the amount of earnest money, the sale price, the terms of closing, included disclosures, tax information, and more.
 A real estate transaction ultimately fails unless all parties involved agree to the terms in the final purchase and sale agreement.